kenpegrasio/learn-cpp/class.md

 }
 ```

-By defining a member function to be pure virtual, we will not provide the implementation of the class; however, we required classes that are derived from the class, in this case: `Widget`, to define the function.
+By defining a member function to be pure virtual, we will not provide the implementation of the class; however, we require classes that are derived from the class, in this case: `Widget`, to define the function.

 ### What is Concrete Class?